tyfon7/UIFixes/README.md

 -   Confirm dialogs with Return/Enter/Space instead of just Y
 -   Close modal dialogs by clicking outside of them
 -   Sensible autofocus of textboxes in various dialogs
+-   Unlock cursor in windowed/borderless modes when in a menu
 -   Many little UI tweaks to tighten up the graphics

 ## Fixes